You feel cold all the time

 It’s true: people with Crohn’s disease can experience pain behind the belly button.
 But that’s not the only indicator of the illness.
 Most people who have Crohn’s will also have severe diarrhea and fatigue, and may lose weight because of the disease.

-Sex has become painful
+Intimacy has become painful

 If you experience pain during intercourse, there may be a number of possible explanations: dryness, an allergic reaction, endometriosis, urinary tract infections and yeast infections.
-There are also some STDs that can cause pain during sex.
-One of these is vaginismus, which is a severe tightening of the muscles in your most sensitive of areas.

 Your flow is full of clots

-Periods can vary from month to month and even from one woman to another.
-And if you spot a clot every once in a while, that’s totally normal.
-But if you’re in the midst of a heavy period and golf-ball-sized clots are forming, it could be a sign of uterine fibroids – non-cancerous growths that develop in your uterus and cause abnormal bleeding.
+But if you’re in the midst or towards the end of a heavy period and golf-ball-sized clots are forming, it could be a sign of uterine fibroids – non-cancerous growths that develop in your uterus and cause abnormal bleeding.

 Your lips are cracked